 Laser photo-vaporization of the prostate (PVP)

 PVP removes excess prostate tissue using a patented high-power green light laser.
 The laser energy quickly vaporizes and precisely removes the enlarged prostate tissue in a virtually bloodless procedure.
-This allows even patients on bloodthinner therapy, such as aspirin or coumadin, to be treated.
-Furthermore, we are able to treat very large prostate glands – that are not amenable to other current procedures and usually require an open surgical approach.
+This allows even patients on blood thinner therapy, such as aspirin or warfarin, to be treated.
+Furthermore, we are able to treat very large prostate glands that are not amenable to other current procedures and usually require an open surgical approach.